← Back to all articles

 What to Avoid Before Running

 Some foods are notorious for causing problems during runs, no matter how healthy they are in other contexts.
 High-fiber vegetables, fatty or fried foods, spicy meals, and excessive caffeine can all trigger GI distress.
-Roughly 30-50% of endurance athletes experience GI complaints during training or competition, and most of these are preventable through better food choices and timing.
+Studies estimate that anywhere from 30 to 90 percent of endurance athletes experience some form of gastrointestinal distress during training or competition, [3] and most cases are preventable through better food choices and timing.

 The golden rule applies here more than anywhere: test everything in training.
 Every pre-run meal, every snack, every morning routine should be tried and tested well before race day.
 Your stomach on race morning is not the time for experiments.